qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 6) Stutter does stutter, Prev does jump to start, Rewind scrub back, FF scrub forward.
 7) Stutter does censor (reverse roll), Prev does play reverse (toggle), Rewind does key sync to other deck - shift does key reset, FF does tap tempo as TAP button (but clearly this deck) - shift does tempo reset
 8) Normal sample behaviour, press plays (or loads if empty).
 Shift press stops if its playing, if not then ejects.
-9) See https://serato.com/latest/blog/20208/update-196-pitch-play-mappings Only difference is the ranges aren't change by a parameter button they are changed by Shift Sample (which means you can't get directly from Pitch Play to Samples 9-16).
+9) See https://serato.com/latest/blog/20208/update-196-pitch-play-mappings Only differences are the ranges aren't change by a parameter button they are changed by Shift Sample (which means you can't get directly from Pitch Play to Samples 9-16), and the "root" key is half brightness.  https://serato.com/downloads/files/151805/Numark+MixTrack+Platinum+FX+Serato+DJ+Pro+Quick-Start+Guide.pdf
-10) Another bank to be decided
+10) Currently cue loop, but see below.
+Pressing the button jumps to the relative hotcue (1-8) and activates a loop (the same length as if the loop button was pressed).
+Shift pressing a button activates slip mode, and does a roll at the cue point, then releasing the button resumes where it would have been, I'm not sure how reliable this is, but it seems neet!
 * Cue loop - Probably not as Mixxx 2.4 will introduce saved loops, which will just go in the normal cues that we have 16 of anyway.
-Would generally go on button 1.
 * Slicer - Nice if we can implement (might be too much!), consider stealing from https://manual.mixxx.org/2.4/de/hardware/controllers/pioneer_ddj_sx.html#pioneer-ddj-sx-slicermode (though might need 2.4).
-Does match this position.
+FUTURE!

 #### Tapping